268 Best Sights in British Columbia, Canada

 Burgess Shale Fossils

-Stanley Glacier, Kootenay National Park, British Columbia, Canada
+Stanley Glacier, Kootenay National Park, BC, Canada

-sights Details
+Sight Details

-Rate Includes: Free
+Free

 Burgess Shale Fossils

-Recognized as a UNESCO World Heritage Site and part of the larger Canadian Rocky Mountain Parks World Heritage Site, this layer of rock deposits contains amazingly well-preserved fossil specimens that have visible details from the creatures that existed in an underwater ecosystem over 505 million years ago.
+Recognized as a UNESCO World Heritage site and part of the larger Canadian Rocky Mountain Parks World Heritage site, this layer of rock deposits contains amazingly well-preserved fossil specimens that have visible details from the creatures that existed in an underwater ecosystem over 505 million years ago.
 The Mount Stephen trilobite beds were discovered in 1886 after a railway worker reported finding stone "bugs" in the talus.
 Paleontologist Charles Walcott from the Smithsonian Institute visited Mt.
 Field in 1909, where he opened a quarry and started collecting and analyzing specimens.

 Burrowing Owl Estate Winery